Deoshun/simple-google-maps-leads-generator/README.md

 #### One of the most cost-effective comprehensive solutions for extracting leads from google maps in densely populated areas.

-Unlike traditional scrapers that use expensive proxies or hit the 60-result ceiling, this tool uses an API-first Recursive algorithm.
+Unlike traditional scrapers that use expensive proxies or hit the 60-result ceiling, this tool uses an API-first approach with a divide and conquer algorithm.
 It ensures 100% area coverage while minimizing API costs.

 ---